 Most commonly featured in modern homes and commercial properties, metal staircases can lend a cool, contemporary minimalist look to any property.

 In terms of installation, they are among the more difficult types of staircase to install which does add to the overall costs.
-This is mostly due to the fact that all steps, railings, and supporting elements must be cut exactly to size before being brought into your home and can’t be easily cut or reshaped in the way that wood or pre-set concrete can.
+This is mostly due to the fact that all steps, railings made of stainless steel, and supporting elements must be cut exactly to size before being brought into your home and can’t be easily cut or reshaped in the way that wood or pre-set concrete can.

 It’s also worth pointing out that if you decide to add a painted finish to your metal steps, they’re likely to get scratched and worn down over time, resulting in more long-term maintenance.

-Despite all that, you might not want to write off metal staircases altogether.
+Despite all that, you might not want to write off stainless steel and metal staircases altogether.
 In terms of durability, they’re about as tough as stairs get, often proving to be even more resistant to cracks and major damage than concrete.

 Stone Staircase Costs: $400 – $1,000

-Stone is by far the most expensive material for building a staircase, though the finished designs are often remarkably beautiful
+Stone is by far the most expensive material for building a staircase, though the finished designs and stair railing are often remarkably beautiful

 It’s strong, it’s tough, and it looks incredible, but oh, is it ever expensive.